leandono/newsprint/README.md

 Create and send a beautiful, mobile-friendly, newsletter/resume of your current sprint/work using the information reflected in your Trello board.

-> Inspired by this article of The Changelog: [https://changelog.com/trello-as-a-cms/](https://changelog.com/trello-as-a-cms/)
+## Resume

-NewSprint can create the newsletter reading all the cards in the board (or only in certain lists), showing descriptions, labels, members, covers and status, with introduction and final texts (see [customization](https://github.com/rodati/newsprint#sprintjson-optional) for more) and send the result using one of [these services](https://github.com/andris9/nodemailer-wellknown#supported-services).
+NewSprint allow you create a newsletter reading all (or specific) cards in Trello, each one with their title, link, cover, description, labels and members.
+The result can be customized ([more](https://github.com/rodati/newsprint#sprintjson-optional)) and be sent using one of [these services](https://github.com/andris9/nodemailer-wellknown#supported-services).

+> This module is inspired by this article of The Changelog: [https://changelog.com/trello-as-a-cms/](https://changelog.com/trello-as-a-cms/)

 ## Preview